-This policy details the processes by which the Trust will effectively manage health and safety across all its activities and functions.

-This policy sets out how the Trust will approach and discharge its legal duties under the Health and Safety at Work etc. Act 1974, the Management of Health and Safety at Work Regulations 1999 and all other relevant statutory provisions including current best practice / requirements from within the wider NHS.

-All individuals working for or on behalf of the Trust have legal responsibilities under the Health and Safety at Work Act.
-This policy sets out the actions necessary to fulfil these responsibilities.

-The implementation of good health and safety management is not just a legal responsibility, it can benefit an organisation financially by helping to reduce the wide range of costs associated with accidents and incidents.

-This policy supports the Trust's One Team, Best Care Strategy which has the following ambitions for YAS:
+- 1.1 This policy details the processes by which the Trust will effectively manage health and safety across all its activities and functions. - 1.2 This policy sets out how the Trust will approach and discharge its legal duties under the Health and Safety at Work etc. Act 1974, the Management of Health and Safety at Work Regulations 1999 and all other relevant statutory provisions including current best practice / requirements from within the wider NHS. - 1.3 All individuals working for or on behalf of the Trust have legal responsibilities under the Health and Safety at Work Act.
+This policy sets out the actions necessary to fulfil these responsibilities. - 1.4 The implementation of good health and safety management is not just a legal responsibility, it can benefit an organisation financially by helping to reduce the wide range of costs associated with accidents and incidents. - 1.5 This policy supports the Trust's Great Care, Great People, Great Partner Strategy 24 29 which has the following ambitions for YAS: - Deliver exceptional patient-centred out of hospital emergency, urgent and nonemergency care which is safe, kind and responsive (Our Patients) - To be a diverse and inclusive organisation with a culture of continuous improvement (Our People) - To be a collaborative, integral and influential partner across a joined-up health and social care network (Our Partners) - To be a responsible and sustainable organisation in the use of financial and physical resources (Our Planet and Pounds) - 1.6 It provides support by: - ensuring that YAS provides a safe workplace / environment for staff and patients

-- Patients and communities experience fully joined-up care responsive to their needs - Our people feel empowered, valued, and engaged to perform at their best - We achieve excellence in everything we do - We use resources wisely to invest in and sustain services

-It provides support by embedding health and safety principles throughout the Trust in order to deliver continuous safety improvements for staff and patient care, ensuring that YAS provides a safe workplace for staff, learns from health and safety incidents and contributes to good financial management by the reduction of accident costs.

-The policy operates in conjunction with the Risk Management and Assurance Strategy to ensure the proactive management of health and safety related risks.
+- embedding health and safety principles throughout the Trust in order to deliver continuous safety improvements for staff and patient care - ensuring YAS learns from health and safety incidents, learning that can be shared with other organisations - contributing to good financial management by reducing accident and ill-health related costs - 1.7 The policy operates in conjunction with the Risk Management and Assurance Strategic Framework to ensure the proactive management of health and safety related risks.